Preventing mould in buildings

 Any plan to remediate mould must first address solving the water problem.
 The source of the moisture must be identified and the condition rectified.
 Only then should the process of remediation begin.

 Remediation consists of either cleaning the affected materials in place or the removal and replacement of these materials.
 The decision of whether to clean or replace is largely an economic one, based on the size of the areas affected, the ease of access, and whether or not the building components have been damaged by either mould or water.

 If the buildings structural components are not damaged, small areas can usually be remediated by homeowners or maintenance staff.
 Trained contractors, however, should handle larger areas.
 Dealing with extensive areas of mould is like handling any other hazardous material and requires specific training.
-Health Cananda publishes a useful guide titled Mould and Your Health.
+Health Canada has a helpful page on the hazards of mould.

 Other ways of dealing with large infestations are being tested.
 At least one company treats mouldy houses by enclosing them and raising the interior temperature in a controlled manner to about 160 degrees F. This effectively bakes the mould and kills it.